naiyerasif/site/data/post/2025/2025-06-03-21-48-03-how-to-write-integration-tests-using-testcontainers-in-python.md

 We'll export an instance of `Configuration` for use in other modules.

 - `@dataclass(frozen=True)` makes the `Configuration` immutable.
 Once initialized, it won't change.
-- `Configuration` is a singleton so that we load it just once. `Configuration` inherits this behavior from the following metaclass.
+- `Configuration` is a singleton so that we load it just once.
+It inherits this behavior from the following metaclass.

   ```python title="app/singleton.py"
   class Singleton(type):